 These sources provide lists of the top 10 to 20 shows airing this season and analysis about the ratings.

-Nielsen has been historically recognized as the measurement standard for television.
-Nielsen now owns Arbitron which was historically recognized as the measurement standard for radio.
+Arbitron has been historically recognized as the measurement standard for radio and Nielson for television.
 As media moves to the Internet, competition has grown for audience measurement.
 Market research is sold at high costs to advertisers.
 Given this corporate relationship, market research has been difficult (too expensive) to get for academics and public policy research.
 Here are some of the most cited companies:

 Ratings information is proprietary and very expensive.
 Lucky for us, large companies and publishers can afford access to the data so that they can publish bits of it in their articles.
 Search library databases for articles that include ratings and viewership information.
 Sample searches: